-Investment Objectives: Through the End of Fiscal Year 2017
+VI.
+Investment Objectives: Through the End of Fiscal Year 2018

-ERS will continue to focus on a combination of funds, co-investments, and direct investments.
-We expect that direct and co-investments will comprise a greater share of the portfolio as time progresses.
+ERS will continue to focus on a combination of funds, co-investments, and direct investments, with a strong emphasis on co-investments and direct investments.

-Several strategies should be targeted to bring the portfolio closer to its target allocations.
+Several specific strategies should be targeted in FY 2018 to bring the portfolio closer to its target allocations.

-- Core exposure in developed, non-US markets Europe, Canada, and Australia all have a long history of private investments in infrastructure.
+- A. Core exposure in developed, non-US markets Europe, Canada, and Australia all have a long history of private investments in infrastructure.
 As a result, there are a number of quality core managers operating in these geographies.
-Although expected returns are modest, risks should be lower as well, and core assets can provide a solid cash yield. - Value-added exposure Good managers focused on small and mid-market deals could present highly attractive returns.
+Although expected returns are modest, risks should be lower as well, and core assets can provide a solid cash yield. - B. Value-added exposure Good managers focused on small and mid-market deals could present attractive returns.
 Greenfield and buy-and-build opportunities present a good opportunity to earn a premium return relative to brownfield assets.

-One of the more attractive industries within the value-added space is the hard-hit US energy midstream sector. - US Midstream Phenomenal growth in shale oil and gas production in the US has created attractive midstream opportunities.
-With the dramatic fall in oil prices, many midstream assets have been negatively impacted.
-However, the Energy Information Administration projects that domestic production will continue to increase, creating demand for additional pipeline, storage, and processing facilities.
-At the same time, many sources of financing have dried up or become prohibitively expensive.
-We expect midstream sector stress and distress to peak in 2016, making fiscal year 2017 an ideal time to put capital to work.
+VII.
 Staffing

-Given the greater focus on co-investments and direct investments, Altius believes ERS would benefit from an additional staff member to support the Real Assets Portfolio Manager's efforts to source, analyze, and execute such deals.
+Given the greater focus on co-investments and direct investments, Pavilion believes ERS would benefit from an additional staff member to support the efforts of the Assistant Director Real Assets to source, analyze, and execute such deals.
 Direct and co-investments generally require substantially more resources than traditional fund investments.

+VIII.
 Summary

-The existing portfolio is heavily exposed to the power generation sector, the US, and opportunistic strategies.
-Staff and Altius will focus on further diversifying the infrastructure portfolio by sector, geography, and risk profile over the next several years.
+The existing portfolio is heavily exposed to the renewable and traditional power generation sectors, the US, and opportunistic strategies.
+Pavilion recommends diversifying the Infrastructure Portfolio away from these areas and towards other sectors, strategies, and geographies in FY 2018.

-Infrastructure Staff expects to make two to four new infrastructure commitments totaling approximately \$300 million in fiscal year 2017 with the primary objective of creating a portfolio that exceeds its return target.
+Infrastructure Staff expects to make four to five new infrastructure commitments totaling approximately \$250 million in fiscal year 2018 with the primary objective of creating a portfolio that exceeds its return target.

-Infrastructure Staff and Altius will continue to work and build relationships with high quality general partners as well as source direct and co-investments to prudently build ERS' private infrastructure portfolio toward its 4% target allocation.
+Infrastructure Staff and Pavilion Alternatives Group will continue to work and build relationships with high quality general partners as well as source direct and co-investments to prudently build ERS' private Infrastructure Portfolio toward its 4% target allocation.